 WBAY-TV is proud to again help the US Marine Corps carry on a decades-long tradition, Toys for Tots.

-Help make sure children have a gift to open this Christmas.
+Help make sure children have a toy to open this Christmas.
 Bring a new, unwrapped toy for a boy or girl, infant to teen, to one of these many locations.
-If you know of a drop-off site or donation event that isn’t listed here, please let us know at firstname.lastname@example.org, and we’ll confirm it and post it here.
+Please, no clothes or gift cards.
+Monetary donations are welcome and will be used to buy toys.
+If you know of a drop-off site or donation event that isn’t listed here, please let us know at email@example.com, and we’ll confirm it and post it here.

 Each year the holidays are made brighter for children in our communities, with the support of volunteers and the generosity of thousands in Northeast Wisconsin.

 The toys donated are distributed to children throughout Northeast Wisconsin…not just a gift under the tree…but a message of hope…motivation to grow into responsible citizens and community leaders.
 Now more than ever the Toys for Tots program needs your support.
 Together, we can make a difference in the life of a child.